NavpreetDevpuri/mongoose-sort-encrypted-field/README.md

 # Example

-We are having user with encrypted email
+We are having user with encrypted email, We just need to add `sortFieldName` option to that field

 ```javascript
 const { encrypt, decrypt } = require('./encryption.js');